NagiydE/savage-auth/README.md

 3. Set up your MongoDB database:
 Create a database and collections (users, chartedSongs).
-Update database configuration in your code if necessary.
+Update database configuration in your code if necessary. run `node server.js`
-4. Open the app in your browser:
+5. Open the app in your browser:
 ## Usage
 Random Radio Station
 The home page (/home) displays a random station daily.